 Within the practice curriculum we will continuously respond to changes in the way healthcare is delivered and update practice accordingly.
 Through our Practice Learning Strategy we identify and outline the direction in which future developments will take place, continually reviewing and evaluating new initiatives.

-Through effective mentor preparation and support systems, we ensure that student supervision in the practice setting is both supportive and effective.
+Through effective Practice Supervisor and Practice Assessor preparation support systems, we ensure that student supervision in the practice setting is both supportive and effective.

 Practice learning evaluations - what happens next?